msagesser/msagesser.github.io/ds226/day4.md

 _break_

 **9:00 - 9:50**
-Lecture:
-Lecture:
-Circular material economies (found footage & sampling) and the idea of medial ""waste"" and ""obsolete"" as raw material for something new.
+- Lecture: Circular material economies (found footage & sampling) and the idea of medial ""waste"" and ""obsolete"" as raw material for something new.
 From digging/scraping to (re)mediation.

 **9:50 - 10:20**
 _break_